Spain's record number of Blue-Flag beaches

 Las Arenas beach, Valencia

 Would you like to visit a country with some of the best beaches in the world?
 Then grab your swimsuit and come to Spain!
-You can choose from 577 beaches and 101 marina resorts distinguished with the prestigious Blue Flag award, thanks to their quality and safety.
+You can choose from 579 beaches, 100 marina resorts and five sustainable tourist boats, all distinguished with the prestigious Blue Flag award, thanks to their quality and safety.
 Crystal-clear waters, coves, cliffs, broad stretches of sand, and all bathed in radiant sunshine… Spain has exactly what you want.
 Spain has what you need.